Table of Contents

 Sunup Eco DSR-1 Hub Attachment – The Sunup bolts onto most existing bikes using 8-10 bolts.
 I’ve heard it isn’t efficient at all – I’d love for a user to verify this information.

-Power supplies are an integral part of my bicycle touring kit.
+USB chargers are an integral part of my bicycle touring kit.
 They connect to my dynamo hub, do some power converting and then charge all of my devices.
-More detail on the following power supplies can be found in my dedicated power supply resource.
+More detail on the following power supplies can be found in my dedicated USB charger resource.

 Axa Nano 50 Plus – A dynamo headlamp with USB power connectivity, these lights are really popular on European bicycles.